blingcho/VFLIP-esorics24/README.md

-# submission #465
+# [ESORICS 24] VFLIP: A Backdoor Defense for Vertical Federated Learning via Identification and Purification

-In support of open science, we will release the full implementation of VFLIP including SOTA attack methods used in the experiments to an open-source upon publication.
+In support of open science, we will release the full implementation of VFLIP including SOTA attack methods used in the experiments to an open-source.

 Currently, the evaluation code and trained models for VFLIP are provided.